NextCenturyCorporation/MCS/machine_common_sense/API.md

     actions like “LieDown”, “Stand”, or “Crawl”.

-    * **depth_data_list** (*list of list of list of floats*) – The list of 2-dimensional lists of depth float data from the scene after the last action and physics simulation were run.
+    * **depth_mask_list** (*list of 2D numpy arrays*) – The list of 2-dimensional numpy arrays of depth float data from the scene after the last action and physics simulation were run.
-    Each depth float in the 2-dimensional list is a value between 0 and the camera’s far clipping plane (default 15) correspondings to the depth in simulation units at that pixel in the image.
+    Each depth float in a 2-dimensional numpy array is a value between 0 and the camera’s far clipping plane (default 15) correspondings to the depth in simulation units at that pixel in the image.

     * **goal** (*GoalMetadata** or **None*) – The goal for the whole scene.
 Will be None in “Exploration” scenes.